Movements and Duration

 The Sonata was performed for the first time on 21 October/2 November 1879 in a quartet concert of the Russian Musical Society, played by Nikolay Rubinstein, in the presence of the author.
 According to Nikolay Kashkin, "The Sonata was performed... with such unattainable perfection, that I could not have stayed to listen to anything more, so I left the hall completely enraptured" .
 Tchaikovsky heard Nikolay Rubinstein perform the sonata in a domestic setting.
 Tchaikovsky wrote of his impressions to Nadezhda von Meck on 29 October/10 November 1879: "I was at N. G. Rubinstein's, where he asked me to listen to him play my sonata.
 He played it excellently...
 I was simply astounded by his artistry and amazed by his energy, in playing this somewhat dry and complicated piece" .

 The score was first published by Pyotr Jurgenson in 1879.
-It was included in volume 52 of Tchaikovsky's Complete Collected Works (1948), edited by Anatoly Drozdov, and in volume 69b of the New Edition of the Complete Works (2001), edited by Thomas Kohlhase.
+It was included in volume 52 of Tchaikovsky's Complete Collected Works (1948), edited by Anatoly Drozdov, and in volume 69b of the New Complete Edition of Tchaikovsky's works (2001), edited by Thomas Kohlhase.

 The Sonata is dedicated to Karl Klindworth, although this name does not appear on the manuscript score, and was only added later while the first edition was being prepared.